 Japan has a number of traditional annual events that include famous ones such as Hinamatsuri (ひな祭り) in March and Tanabata (七夕) in July.
-They have unique origins and meanings, and are carried out in traditional ways nationwide throughout the year.
+They have unique origins and meanings, and are carried out in unique, traditional ways nationwide throughout the year.
 Setsubun (節分) is one of these traditional Japanese events.
 Setsubun involves a lot of bean eating and bean throwing to ward off evil spirits that bring disaster, misfortune and bad health and marks the end of winter.
 It is celebrated at home and there are some famous public events at temples that are fun to visit.
 Although the event still might be unfamiliar to many international tourists, learning about it will help you understand Japanese tradition more deeply and enjoy the event.
 Here we’ll explain the meaning and the celebrations.

 The brief history of Setsubun

 In general, it is believed that Setsubun has its origin in China.
-It was introduced to Japan during the Heian Period (794-1185), as it appeared in historical records and documents dating back at that time.
-During the Muromachi Period(1336-1573), they started to throw beans to drive away demons which represents evil spirits who will bring all the disasters and tragic events, which remains one of the biggest parts of the event even today.
+It was introduced to Japan during the Heian Period (794-1185), as it appeared in historical records and documents dating back to that time.
+During the Muromachi Period(1336-1573), they started to throw beans to drive away demons that represent the evil spirits who will bring all the disasters and tragic events.
+This remains one of the biggest parts of the event even today.
 As a staple food that was essential for them to survive, beans were believed to have sacred power along with rice, which could get rid of evil spirits.
 The Japanese word for beans is pronounced as mame (豆) and sounds similar to the word for demon eyes (mame, 魔目) and because of that throwing beans has a similar sound to destroying demons: mametsu, 魔滅).

 One of the features that you should remember about Setsubun is that the date of the event is not fixed.
-It may change depending on “Risshun”, which could also change its date between February 2nd to 4th.
+It may change depending on Risshun, which also has a flexible date between February 2nd to 4th.
 It’s been on February 3rd in the last 30 years but in 2021, it will be on February 2nd and it will be so once every 4 years.

 - Setsubun (節分) is the last day of winter, and celebrates the arrival of spring